juskaj/scalatron/README.md

 # Scalatron
 This project was created for studying purposes.
+The code for bot can be found in patched/Bot.scala

 ### Summary
 This is a bot written in Scala for [Scalatron](https://scalatron.github.io/).
 It can create mini-bots to harvest energy and plant mini-bots acting as landmines (when there is an enemy in proximity the mini-bot explodes, damaging the enemy).